arielayb/ReactJS-Template/README.md

 ### Step 3:

-Traverse into the GeoUI folder (Or where you cloned the repo) and
+Traverse into the ReactJS-Template folder (Or where you cloned the repo) and

 type this command in the terminal: